Tag Archives: Scots

 And a black boy from old Nyanga

-Will break his chains and know liberty
+Will break his chains and know true liberty